kimtore/pms/README.md

 You are assumed to have a working [Go development environment](https://golang.org/doc/install).
 PMS requires Go >= 1.8.

-To install the application and dependencies:
+To install the application and dependencies, and run PMS, assuming you have $GOBIN in your path:

 ```
 git clone https://github.com/ambientsound/pms $GOPATH/src/github.com/ambientsound/pms
 cd $GOPATH/src/github.com/ambientsound/pms
 make
+pms
 ```

-Then, to run PMS, assuming you have $GOBIN in your path;
+If PMS crashes, it's very helpful with debugging information.
+This can be obtained using the debug log:

 ```
-pms 2>/tmp/pms.debug.log  # or /dev/null
+pms --debug /tmp/pms.log
 ```